afrojarimon/media-query/README.md

-This is am exmple of making a header responsive by using #media-query Visit the site:https://afrojarimon.github.io/media-query
+This is am exmple of making a header responsive by using #media-query.
+Visit the site:https://afrojarimon.github.io/media-query